 There are two angels that appear to be holding the Mandorla, in a sense, lifting the Saviour to the heavens.
-This recalls the Old Testament image of God enthroned upon the cherubim, (Psalm 99:1, Isaiah 37:16).
+This recalls the Old Testament image of God enthroned above the cherubim, (Psalm 89:1, 99:1, Isaiah 37:16).

 The grouping and posture of the apostles and the Theotokos represent the Church itself.
 The Theotokos is central to the icon, standing directly under the ascending Christ, Her Son and the Saviour of all of humanity.
-As the personification of the Church she has a direct connection to Him as she stands with her arms open in calm, faithful prayer, incessantly interceding for the salvation of the world and waiting for His second coming.
+She has a direct connection to Him.
+As the personification of the Church she stands with her arms open in calm, faithful prayer, incessantly interceding for the salvation of the world and waiting for His second coming.

 The apostles also represent the Church although they do not have the perfection of faith as does the Theotokos.
-They still have much to learn as Christians, but regardless, they are "The Church," just as we who have a lot to learn continue to be "The Church."
+They still have much to learn as Christians, but regardless, they are "The Church," just as we, who have a lot to learn continue to be "The Church."

-This icon is a reminder that as all icons, it is not a historical depiction.
-Next to the Theotokos is the apostle Paul who at that time was still Saul, an unbeliever and persecutor of Christians.
+This icon is a reminder that as in all icons, it is not a historical depiction.
+Next to the Theotokos is the apostle Paul who at that time of the Ascension of the Lord, was still Saul, an unbeliever and persecutor of Christians.
 The icon instead is a depiction of the Church which stands as a witness to Christ and therefore must include St. Paul.

 Even though this icon depicts Christ departing, we also see His second and glorious coming in the same icon.
 During His ministry, Jesus told his apostles that He would return.
-In the icon amongst the apostles, we see two angels looking directly at the group gathered there and pointing to Christ.
+Amongst the apostles, we see two angels looking directly at the group gathered there and pointing to Christ.
 This comes from the book of Acts1:11: They said, "Men of Galilee, why do you stand looking up toward heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven."